Chemotherapy for Cervical Cancer

 Neuropathy: Some drugs used to treat cervical cancer, including paclitaxel and cisplatin, can damage nerves outside of the brain and spinal cord.
 The injury can sometimes lead to symptoms like numbness, pain, burning or tingling sensations, sensitivity to cold or heat, or weakness, mainly in the hands and feet.
 This called peripheral neuropathy.
 In most cases this gets better or even goes away once treatment is stopped, but it might last a long time in some women.

-Increased risk of leukemia: Very rarely, certain chemo drugs can damage the genes in bone marrow cells, leading to blood problems and cancers like myelodysplastic syndromes or even acute myeloid leukemia.
-If this happens, it is usually within 10 years after treatment.
-In most women, the benefits of chemo in treating the cervical cancer are likely to far outweigh the risk of this serious but rare complication.
+Increased risk of leukemia: Very rarely, certain chemo drugs can permanently damage the bone marrow, leading to blood cancers like myelodysplastic syndromes or even acute myeloid leukemia.
+If this is going to happen, it is usually within 10 years after treatment.
+In most women, the benefits of chemo in treating the cancer are likely to far exceed the risk of this serious but rare complication.

 Other side effects are also possible.
 Some of these are more common with certain chemo drugs.
 Your cancer care team will tell you about the possible side effects of the specific drugs you are getting.

 Many side effects are short-term and go away after treatment is finished, but some can last a long time or even be permanent.
 It's important to tell your health care team if you have any side effects, as there are often ways to lessen them.
 For example, you can be given drugs to help prevent or reduce nausea and vomiting.